Building my Unraid NAS server

-For a while I've been wanted to build my own little Network Attached Storage (NAS) server that would hold my media library of movies and tv shows.
-I also wanted a way to automate the discovery and downloading of future movies/tv shows, which would be relatively easy with the correct choice of operating system.
+For a while I've been wanted to build my own little Network Attached Storage (NAS) server that would hold my media library.
+I also wanted a way to automate the discovery and downloading of future media content, which would be relatively easy with the correct choice of operating system.

 For my photo storage needs, I've been using Google Photos.
 I've recently decided to look to other ways of backing up due to the large amount of data mining (and other things I'm not aware of) they're doing over my photos.
 The server would allow me to have peace of mind my photos are backed up and not have Google's prying overs analysing them.